Yale Physics students awarded 2025 NSF Graduate Research Fellowships

 Maruyama also offered her well-wishes for Zhou, who she advised during Zhou’s time at Wright Lab, saying, “Congratulations to Laura!
 The award is well-deserved and I wish her well as she continues her studies at Stanford.”

-Baeza-Rubio said, “while they usually award 2,300 students [per year]; this year, due to budget cuts, only 1,000 were awarded, so competition was tougher than ever.”
+According to Baeza-Rubio, “while they usually award 2,300 students [per year]; this year, due to budget cuts, only 1,000 were awarded in April 2025.”

 The purpose of the NSF GRFP is to help ensure the quality, vitality, and diversity of the scientific and engineering workforce of the United States.
 The program recognizes and supports outstanding graduate students who are pursuing full-time research-based master’s and doctoral degrees in science, technology, engineering, and mathematics (STEM) or in STEM education.
 The five-year fellowship includes three years of financial support including an annual stipend of $37,000.
 Click here for a list of awardees.